e18e/e18e/docs/guide/advocacy.md

 Isolated benchmarks of a new dependency can be useful when the comparison is large (i.e. you're comparing against a _much_ slower dependency).
 However, in cases where the gap is small, it is often better to benchmark the project before and after instead of the dependency itself in isolation.
+Consider using a high-level tool like [hyperfine](https://github.com/sharkdp/hyperfine) to measure end-to-end performance.

 Many maintainers just prefer a project benchmark too, so always refer to the contribution guide or ask the maintainers what their preference is.
 Downstream users often have very different usage scenarios and/or don't use some dependencies in hot paths.

+If your change does noticeable speed something up, be sure to call it out in the issue/PR description.
+Developers love noticeable performance improvements!

 ## What Isn't Convincing